thindil/steamsky/README.md

    version of the library or above.
 Earlier versions will not work due to lack of some bindings and bugs.

+* Additionally, the game need a couple of other libraries to run, they are listed in the section *Libraries needed to run the game* below.

 If you have all the required packages, navigate to the main directory(where this file is) to compile: